themindfulbit/themindfulbit.github.io/_posts/2016-06-27-rss-friendly-image-captions.md

 As you can see, Reeder has rendered the caption in a smaller and lighter colored font.
 We can achieve that effect using `<figure>` and `<figcaption>`.

-[`<figure>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/figure) and [`<figcaption>`](https://developer.mozilla.org/en/docs/Web/HTML/Element/figcaption) are [broadly supported](http://caniuse.com/#search=figcaption) HTML 5 elements that are useful for supporting items that enrich a body of text.
+[`<figure>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/figure) and [`<figcaption>`](https://developer.mozilla.org/en/docs/Web/HTML/Element/figcaption) are [broadly supported](http://caniuse.com/#search=figcaption) HTML 5 elements that are useful for complementary items that enrich a body of text.
 We’re using them here for images, but as elements they’re applicable for anything you might need to feature in a scientific paper or other explanatory document.

 A simple implementation looks like this: